ibtiwahab/Real-Estate-Web-App/README.md

-# Imarat 2.0 — Pakistan Real Estate Marketplace
+# Pakistan Real Estate Marketplace

 A full-stack MERN real estate platform for listing, browsing, and managing properties across Pakistan.
 Users can register, authenticate, post properties with images, filter listings, and interact with an AI chat assistant.